When it comes to APIs(Application Programming Interface), there are two major concepts that often cause confusion: CRUD and REST.

 CRUD Operations

-• Create: The create operation involves adding new records to a database.
+• Create: The create operation involves adding new database records.
 In relational database management systems (RDBMS), this operation is equivalent to the INSERT command.
 In NoSQL databases like MongoDB, the syntax may vary, but the essence remains the same.

 • Read: The read operation retrieves records from a database based on specific criteria.
 In RDBMS, the read operation is performed using the SELECT command.
 It allows you to query and fetch data from the database.
 In NoSQL databases, the corresponding expressions will depend on the platform and data structures used.